hothouseinc2/Hothouse-Inc.-Culture/src/sections/location/were-located-on-the-corner.md

         I love that Inman Park is just down the street from the office.
 It has a small neighborhood vibe while still being in an urban setting.
 There are so many quaint shops and restaurants I can go to after work for a treat.
-    - headshot: /images/location-headshot-nakia.jpg
-      jobTitle: Administrative Coordinator
-      locationImage: /images/location-bg-beltline.jpg
-      locationNameImage: /images/text-old-fourth-ward.png
-      name: Nakia Henderson
-      quotation: >-
-        I love working across the street from the Atlanta Beltline because it reminds me of my home in New York.
-There’s walkability, art, culture, and taking a walk is a great way to clear my head during the workday.
     - headshot: /images/location-headshot-barbara.jpg
       jobTitle: Copywriter
       locationImage: /images/location-bg-pcm.jpg